rhezab/smile/docs/timeline.md

     component: ConfigComponent
 })

+timeline.buildGraph()
 timeline.buildProgress()

 ```

 During development you can, of course, comment out certain routes to help isolate and test particular aspects of your experiment.

-Hopefully you are thinking this sounds super easy to set up, but how do you step from one component/route to the next?
+Hopefully, you are thinking this sounds super easy to set up, but how do you step from one component/route to the next?
 To do that we need to introduce the concept of a [stepper](#steppers).
 But first, let's quickly consider more complex sequential flows.

 ## Complex flows

 Sometimes you need timeline structures a little more complex than a simple sequence.
-For example there might be multiple initial landing pages depending on if you come in from a particular [recruitment](/recruitment) services:
+For example, there might be multiple initial landing pages depending on if you come in from a particular [recruitment](/recruitment) service:

 <img src="/images/timeline-flows.png" width="500" alt="timeline example" style="margin: auto;">